oweitman/ioBroker.squeezeboxrpc/README.md

 -   reduce dependencys to other packages (squeezenode)
 -   more configuration to optionaly turn features on/off to improve memory and performance
 -   add playlist widget
--   add browse widget to browse in LMS-Menu
+-   add browse widget to browse in `LMS`-Menu
 -   add player controlled circle knob widget
 -   stop playing if favorite button is pressed again.
 -   cmdGeneral für Server.